Greeks divided on proposed Macedonia name deal - Journal du Cameroun

 Greek Prime Minister Alexis Tsipras declared it “a great diplomatic victory and a great historic opportunity” for the region to have “friendship, cooperation and co-development”.

-Macedonia hopes that resolving the name dispute will help clear the way for it to join the European Union and NATO.
+Critics say Tsipras, who has a slim majority in parliament, lacks legitimacy to enforce the deal because the nationalist leader of his coalition partner, Panos Kammenos, has also refused to support it.

-But the deal still needs to be approved by the Macedonian parliament and pass a referendum there, as well as ratification in the Greek parliament.
+And the agreement still needs to be approved by Macedonia’s parliament and pass a referendum there, as well as be ratified by the Greek parliament.

 “The agreement has three hurdles,” Greek newspaper Ethnos noted Wednesday.